If you're looking for assistance finding a therapist, please see Finding or Choosing a Therapist.

 There are spiritual disciplines which have a great deal to offer for multiples, and shamanism and voudoun are of particular note.
 Some spiritual practices have more-or-less reputation in being supportive of possession experiences, internal landscape/external nonordinary landscape, self-hypnotism or meditation, ecstatic discharge of pent up feelings, etc. Be sure you have a supportive environment and that you're not hogging up the limelight, just like any other public/group support structure, you want to make sure you listen at least as much as you talk.
 If you find yourselves becoming a drama magnet, you might want to reassess why you are attending the group.
 Such groups are not group therapy sessions, and everyone is there to get something from it.

 On that note: it might be possible to be in group therapy without having an individual therapist.
 If so, it's probably best to seek out a group therapy specifically for multiples.
 You might also seek out a support (as opposed to therapy) group.

 With the continuing maturation of the coaching industry, it may be possible for a multiple system to receive guidance and motivation from a (life, motivation, wellness, business, career....) coach.
 A coach who understands multiples would be best, but they're probably few & far between (for one, see The Crisses' coaching website).
 If the system agrees to be coached as a whole it may be possible to work on external life goals with a coach who has no clue that you are multiple.

-There are spiritual disciplines and energy work that has benefit for many people, such as shamanism, Reiki, and so on.
+There are spiritual disciplines and energy work that has benefit for many people, such as neo-shamanism New, Reiki, and so on.